CanonicalLtd/maas-docs/en/manage-repos.md

 Adding a third-party repository is elementary.
 Begin basing the configuration on a line you would normally place in a system's `/etc/apt/sources.list` file.
-For instance, for the Google Chrome repository the line would like like:
+For instance, for the Google Chrome repository the line would look like:

 `deb http://dl.google.com/linux/chrome/deb stable main`